ducky4life/klofr/README.md

 # klofr

-klofr is a discord.py bot for the FQ-HLL autocorrection algorithm library
+klofr is a discord.py bot for the FQ-HLL autocorrection algorithm library (pronounced "clover")

 ## hyperloglog